sumezulike/Referee/README.md

 # referee
-A discord bot that to automate warnings and punishments
+A discord bot to automate warnings and punishments